-''' rebuild (see the -f option) or you request mirrored inputs (see the -m option). (default: .) -s DIR, --samples_dir DIR Relative or absolute path to the parent directory of all the sample directories.
+will not rebuild everything unless you either force a rebuild (see the -f option) or you request mirrored inputs (see the -m option). (default: .) -s DIR,samples_dir DIR · Relative or absolute path to the parent directory of all the sample directories.
 The -s option should be used when all the sample directories are in subdirectories immediately below a parent directory.
 Note: You must specify either the -s or -S option, but not both.
 Note: The specified directory should contain only a collection of sample directories, nothing else.
-Note: Unless you request mirrored inputs, see the -m option, additional files will be written to each of the sample directories during the execution of the SNP Pipeline (default: None) -S FILE, --samples_file FILE Relative or absolute path to a file listing all of the sample directories.
+Note: Unless you request mirrored inputs, see the -m option, additional files will be written to each of the sample directories during the execution of the SNP Pipeline (default: None) -S FILE,samples_fi • -5 FILE,Sampies_II Relative or absolute path to a file listing all of the sample directories.
 The -S option should be used when the samples are not under a common parent directory.
 Note: If you are not mirroring the samples (see the -m option), you can improve parallel processing performance by sorting the the list of directories descending by size, largest first.
 The -m option automatically generates a sorted directory list.
 Note: You must specify either the -s or -S option, but not both.
-Note: Unless you request mirrored inputs, see the -m option, additional files will be written to each of the sample directories during the execution of the SNP Pipeline (default: None) -v 0..5, --verbose 0..5 Verbose message level (0=no info, 5=lots) (default: 1) --version show program's version number and exit '''
+Note: Unless you request mirrored inputs, see the -m option, additional files will be written to each of the sample directories during the execution of the SNP Pipeline (default: None) -v 05,verbose 0. .5 Verbose message level (0=no info, 5=lots) (default: 1) version show program's version number and exit